ashuftw/working-notes/content/Literature/SS17 Numerical Methods.md

 ### Task 2 (5 points)

 Using Kepler's barrel rule, determine an approximation of $\int_0^{\pi} \sin x \, dx$ and estimate the quadrature error.
 Explain why the estimate approximates the actual error quite closely.
-I'll solve this step-by-step using Kepler's barrel rule (Simpson's rule).
 #### Solution
 **Step 1: Apply [[230507 Quadrature - Derivation and Formulae|Kepler's barrel rule]]**
 From the [[230507 Quadrature - Derivation and Formulae|formula]]: